-- A request must sufficiently describe a public record so as to enable the Township to find it. - Please include the words "FOIA" or "FOIA Request" in the request to assist the Township in providing a prompt response. - Requests to inspect or obtain copies of public records prepared, owned, used, possessed or retained by the Township may be submitted on the Township's FOIA Request Form, in any other form of writing (letter, fax, email, etc.), or by verbal request. - Any verbal request may be documented by the Township on the Township's FOIA Request Form. - No specific form to submit a written request is required.
-However a FOIA Request Form and other FOIA-related forms are available for your use and convenience on the Township's website at www.norvelltownship.com, and at the Township Hall, 106 E. Commercial St., Norvell, MI 49263. - Written requests may be delivered to the Township Hall in person or by mail: - Requests may be faxed to: (517) 536-0110.
-To ensure a prompt response, faxed requests should contain the term "FOIA" or "FOIA Request" on the first/cover page. - Requests may be emailed to: ejohnson@norvelltownship.com.
+- Contact information must include a valid telephone number or electronic mail address. - Please include the words "FOIA" or "FOIA Request" in the request to assist the Township in providing a prompt response. - Requests to inspect or obtain copies of public records prepared, owned, used, possessed or retained by the Township may be submitted on the Township's FOIA Request Form, in any other form of writing (letter, fax, email, etc.), or by verbal request. - o Any verbal request will be documented by the Township on the Township's FOIA Request Form. - o No specific form to submit a written request is required.
+However a FOIA Request Form and other FOIA-related forms are available for your use and convenience on the Township's website at www.NorvellTwp-MI.gov, and at Norvell Township Hall.

+- Written requests may be delivered to the Township Hall in person or by mail: Norvell Township Hall, 106 E. Commercial Street., P.O.
+Box 188, Norvell, MI 49263, Attn.
+Jeff Oswalt, Township Clerk. - Requests may be faxed to: (517)536-0130.
+To ensure a prompt response, faxed requests should contain the term "FOIA" or "FOIA Request" on the first/cover page. - Requests may be emailed to: joswalt@norvelltownship.com.
 To ensure a prompt response, email requests should contain the term "FOIA" or "FOIA Request" in the subject line.